 Think of it as the difference between making homemade cookies and using store-bought dough.
-Premade dough is an object made up a number of different tasks (pour and measure ingredients, beat dough, etc.), so making cookies with store-bought dough is vastly easier.
+Homemade dough is an object made up of a number of different tasks (pour and measure ingredients, beat dough, etc.), so making cookies with store-bought dough is vastly easier.

 Object-oriented code works similarly, compacting tasks into easily understood objects.